juju/react-components/README.md

 ### QA

-- Run `npm run storybook` and make sure there are no errors and that each component displays correctly.
+- Run `npm run styleguidist` and make sure there are no errors and that each component displays correctly.
 - Consider testing in a project (e.g. Juju GUI) with `npm link ...`

 ### Prepare for release